kunalghosh/Deep-Learning-Spectroscopy/README.md

 OMP_NUM_THREADS=8 THEANO_FLAGS=mode=FAST_RUN,device=cuda,floatX=float32,openmp=True python deep_tensor_refactored/predict.py --clen 40 --batch_size 50 --num_neu_1 100 --num_neu_2 200 --model_name model_neu1_neu2_with_noise $data_path/new.xyz $saved_model_path/results/model_epoch9998.pkl.gz $saved_model_path/Y_vals.npz
 ```

-Idea behind the Root square error (RSE) metric:
+## Idea behind the Root square error (RSE) metric:

-with the RSE we wanted to present a scaled metric.
-Which gives some measure of how much is the error in the predicted spectra
-compared to the original target spectra.
+With the RSE we wanted to present a scaled metric.
+Which gives some measure of how much is the error in the predicted spectra compared to the original target spectra.

-Our spectra is in -30eV to 0eV and is discretized into 300 points (```len(prediction)``` in the code)
+The spectra we used are computed in the range : [-30 eV, 0 eV] and are discretized into 300 points (```len(prediction)``` in the code)

 Given a predicted and target spectra we compute the RSE as follows:
 ```python